markd2/MarkDnD/ReptileGod/room-handouts/20-small-neatly-kept-cottage.md

 An astute observer of occurrences in Orlane.

-She and her husband moved to the village 50 years ago, occupying 24 (abandoned farm) together until his death.
+She and her husband moved to the village 50 years ago, occupying a farm together until his death.

 For last 8 years she has lived here, doing small mending and tending chores for neighbors to earn a few coppers.